 Above all, opt for the program that most fits your particular commercial or residential holding.

 Contact funding programs and make sure your commercial or residential property meets funding program requirements.

 Submit an application for funding.
 Include any documentation that increases your chances for approval, higher offer amounts and better terms.
-This can include a recent property appraisal, tax returns and income property information such as rent rolls.
+This can include a recent appraisal, tax returns and income property information such as rent rolls.

-Frequently asked loan on real estate questions:
+Frequently asked questions:

 Transaction Dollar Amounts

 The minimum dollar amountis $100K with a maximum of $5,000,000.
 Since the average property size is $250K and up, the funded amount on a Leaseback using Real Estate will typically be $100K to $250K minimum, where as the average size loan on equipment is in the $50K range.

 Loan to value, also known as LTV, will vary somewhat depending upon credit and the financial position of the seller.
 The maximum loan to value is usually 75%.